-Contrary to many other art forms, pottery is something you can pick up and feel with your hands.
+Different from many other art forms, pottery is something you can pick up and feel.
 If you are really sensitive and in tune, you can often feel the energy of the potter who made it...
-It's a phenomenon I especially see when "in tune" people touch pieces made by Nampeyo of Hano.
+It's a phenomenon I especially see when "in tune" people touch pieces made by someone like Nampeyo of Hano.
 I've seen it with pieces made by other potters, too, but I have seen the phenomenon most pronounced with Nampeyo's pottery.
 For that matter, when working to ascertain who really created any older Hopi piece we have achieved the best results by asking descendants of various Hopi potters to offer their opinions: first thing they do is touch the piece, then run their hands over it, then examine the decorations.
 I've seen them identify the maker of the pot, the decorator of the pot, the relationships among the family involved and even who someone learned from, why they learned and where, exactly, in the neighborhood they lived at the time... and this is on pottery made 100 and more years ago.

 Native American pottery has a legacy dating back at least 3,500 years.
 It's still a mystery as to how someone discovered that clay, when heated to a high enough temperature, would transform into a solid, brittle object that holds its shape.
 Some scholars claim the technique was brought to the early Southwest by settlers from Mesoamerica.
 Others contend that pottery making originated independently in the Southwestern cultures.
 One possibility for the discovery of the technique is that early cultures lined their cooking baskets with soft mud that would dry and harden and create a better and more durable surface on which to cook.
 The archaeological record somewhat supports this theory as early vessels have been found with the imprint of woven baskets texturing their outer surfaces.

 Rodents can gnaw through a storage basket and quickly destroy any seeds or meals stored inside.
-A truly “hard” basket would stop that.
-A "hard" basket could also be coated with pitch just like a “soft” one, and become waterproof (Southwestern Native American pottery still is not normally glazed and will not hold a liquid without some such inner coating).
-A "hard" basket made for much more efficient cooking than a soft one.
+A truly "hard" basket would stop that.
+A "hard" basket made for much more efficient cooking than a soft one, too.
 The idea was revolutionary and we can be sure it was opposed by those who made their living making and "selling" baskets.
 However, a "hard" basket can also crack or shatter.
-This trait made ceramic pottery a luxury to be enjoyed primarily by a sedentary culture.
+This trait made ceramic pottery a luxury to be enjoyed primarily by a more sedentary culture.
 The nomadic cultures of the Great Plains and the semi-nomadic Navajo, Ute and Apache of the Southwest never made much pottery, although some Navajo potters today are creating some beautiful pottery, sealing it like they would a basket using the ancient pine pitch covering technique.
+The Jicarilla Apaches, too, learned the basics of how to make micaceous pottery from potters at Taos and Picuris.

-Many of the Pueblos had discovered how to make glazes out of lead compounds and often coated their utilitarian pottery with that before the Spanish invasion began.
-When the Spanish arrived, they claimed all the lead sources for themselves, to make lead shot for cannons and their primitive guns.
-The tribes were denied all access and the nature of much their pottery and its use changed almost overnight.
+Some of the Pueblos (primarily in the Galisteo Basin area, near the ancient lead, silver and turquoise mines in the Cerrillos Hills) had discovered how to make glazes out of lead compounds and often coated utilitarian pottery with that before the Spanish invasion began.
+Bits and pieces of their pottery has been found from west of the Rio Grande to the Great Plains, from southern Colorado to nothern Mexico.
+After the 1680 Pueblo Revolt, the Spanish claimed the lead mines for themselves, to make lead shot for their primitive cannons and guns.
+The tribes were denied nearly all access and the nature of some of their pottery and its use changed almost overnight.

 While the Puebloans were treated brutally by the Spanish and their priests, enslaved and forced to convert to Catholicism, their religion and their culture was not completely stamped out.
 Their spiritual practice, their language, their culture went underground and all have endured nearly unchanged over the centuries.
 When the United States took possession of the Southwest from Mexico in 1848, they largely ignored the pueblos as the pueblos were seemingly not as warlike as the nomadic Apache, Comanche, Kiowa and Navajo and they didn't terrorize homesteaders and settlers like those tribes did.
 The Treaty of Guadalupe-Hidalgo also confirmed the Pueblos as distinct sovereign entities as each had that kind of agreement in place with Spain and Mexico long before the Americans arrived.
 It's only in the most recent decades that the Puebloan culture has been truly threatened.
 As tiny islands in the seas of an alien culture, the Pueblos are finding their youth less willing to learn and speak their native tongue, less willing to learn the traditional techniques of making a living from the earth, and less willing to learn the complex and morally strict rites of the kivas.